 I am a licensed counseling psychologist in New York State and the State of New Jersey, and I work with adolescents, emerging adults, and adults.
 My practice addresses a wide range of social, emotional, and behavioral issues for individuals, couples, and families.
 Humor, conversation, and personal connection are a cornerstone of my practice.

 I have nearly two decades of experience.
 During that time, I have provided individual and group psychotherapy, comprehensive neuropsychological evaluations, as well as large scale clinical and educational interventions in a variety of settings.
-These settings include Baruch College, the Chapin School, the Child Mind Institute, the New Jersey Public School System, the Knowledge is Power Program (KIPP) Charter Schools, New York University, the Institute for Children and Families at Rutgers University, The School at Columbia University and the US State Department, Foreign Service Institute.
+These settings include Baruch College, the Chapin School, the Child Mind Institute, the New Jersey Public School System, the Knowledge is Power Program (KIPP) Charter Schools, the Lauder Institute, Wharton Business School, University of Pennsylvania, New York University, the Institute for Children and Families at Rutgers University, The School at Columbia University and the US State Department, Foreign Service Institute.

 A great psychologist is open-minded and tolerant of people and situations.
 They are also open to new research and new ways of thinking that might challenge their ideals.